calvinpelletier/ai/README.md

 2) `ai.model.f.*` which contains functional operations that act directly on tensors

 3) Everything else is a function that returns a torch module.
 This avoids the need to remember which operations are classes and which are built via functions.
-And as a bonus, it gives model building a clean, lowercase aesthetic.
+And as a bonus, it has a clean, lowercase aesthetic.

 Here are three functionally identical ways to use `ai.model`: